m1k1o/email-auth/README.md

-# email proxy auth
+# email auth

-A simple passwordless proxy authentication middleware that uses only email as the authentication provider.
+A simple passwordless authentication middleware that uses only email as the authentication provider.

 ## Motivation